Take to the road in Gascony and discover some of its charms. From medieval villages, quirky museums and the most intoxicating gastronomy …

 From the first floor terraced windows of Maison Claude Augé, you look onto the Musée Campanaire, a unique museum dedicated to all things bell.
 There are huge bells from churches, Indonesian temple bells, Japanese, Roman, and Russian bells.
 But you don’t just look here, you play.
 It doesn’t matter if you’re not a trained bell ringer, and frankly I’m not sure they get that many in judging from what I heard when I was there.
 The staff are happy for you to practise with special bell hammers and even a bell pulley system like an organ of the type you find in churches and cathedrals.
 It’s certainly different but utterly fascinating.

-Auch, the capital city of the Gers, was the birthplace of the musketeer D’Artagnan, made famous by Alexander Dumas in The Three Musketeers, immortalised on film and still a symbol of loyalty, military prowess and honour.
+Auch, the capital city of the Gers, where the musketeer D’Artagnan is honoured.
+He was made famous by Alexander Dumas in The Three Musketeers, immortalised on film and still a symbol of loyalty, military prowess and honour.
 You’ll find his statue on the Grand Escaliers, the monumental limestone staircase which links the lower and upper towns.

 At the top of the stairs is the great Gothic and Renaissance Cathedral of Notre-Dame.
 An important stop on the Route of St James, it was the last point before the Pyrénées for pilgrims making their way to Spain.